 - Recreate the problem.
-Make note of the time the problem occurs, the user ID, and the exact URL being invoked.
+Make note of the time the problem occurs, the client user ID which logged into the Microsoft Domain, the Microsoft Domain name itself, and the exact URL being invoked.

 - Run the Collector Tool which is located in the profile_home/bin directory on both Network Deployment (for federated environment only) and base Application Server profiles.

 For a listing of all technotes, downloads, and educational materials specific to the Security component, search the WebSphere Application Server support site.